Business Valuation: The Asset-Based Approach

 Excess Earning Valuation

-Due to this, the excess earnings method is highly preferred when valuing large and financially sound businesses with substantial goodwill.
 One of the most typical examples is businesses that provide professional services such as engineering companies, medical practices, law firms, accounting firms, and architectural firms.
 This method is also great for a business valuation of well-established technology companies and manufacturing enterprises.

 Business Value vs. Selling Price

 The value of a business and its selling price are not the same.
-The reason why many businesses conduct the asset-based valuation is to get what an entity would go for in theory.
+The reason why many businesses conduct asset-based valuation is to get what an entity would go for in theory.
 Nonetheless, in reality the value of the entity varies based on the person doing the valuation.
 This means that an overexcited buyer who is searching to replace losses can choose to pay a substantial sum just to get a business.

 Financial buyers tend to pay quite low when buying a business.
 In addition to this, there is also market exposure that plays an important part as well.
 Basically, pitching the business to potential buyers is just one half of the task when you want to get the best price for the business.